Alex-Yates/ZeroDowntime/README.md

 to deploy the code to production, but to hide it behind a Feature Toggle / Feature Flag.
 This will allow you to test the performance of your code, on production workloads, before you expose it to your users.
-It will also make it really easy to enable, disable or throttle the new code based on performance so you can easily roll it back or throttle it down avoid crashing the server while you try to improve performance.
+It will also make it really easy to enable, disable or throttle the new code based on performance so you can easily roll it back or throttle it down to avoid crashing the server while you try to improve performance.

 If all goes well, you should be able to monitor your improvements based on rich feedback from production.
 By the time you are ready to enable the feature in production, and expose it to your users, you should be highly confident that